moayed-said/MOY-website/README.md

 # Ministry of Youth 3D-LandingPage Website

-This is a project start at 2021/8 when i was apprenticed in Saned initiative, it's a simple 3d website using three.js
+This is a project started when i was apprenticed in Saned initiative, it's a simple 3d website using three.js

 ## Setup